+Condition:

-Condition: Audit adjustments were required to be posted to the District's general ledger to properly reflect its financial position and financial activity for the year under audit.
+Audit adjustments were required to be posted to the District's general ledger to properly reflect its financial position and financial activity for the year under audit.
 Although much of the information for the adjustments was provided by the District, some had not been analyzed and reconciled as adjustments and posted.
 The fact that these procedures were required in order for the financial statements to be properly stated constitutes a deficiency in the District's financial reporting processes.

-The District was unable to provide final financial statements for PDE's Annual Financial Report (AFR) and entity wide statements without guidance from the auditor.
+The District was unable to provide final financial statements for entity wide statements without guidance from the auditor.
 In connection with the audit of the District's financial statements, management has requested that we assist in the drafting of the financial statements, required supplementary information, and related footnote disclosures.
-No population was tested; finding is based upon understanding and review of the internal control system.
+No population was tested; finding is based upon understanding and review of the yearend financial reporting system.

+Cause:

-Cause: While the District's internal accounting personnel have the ability to interpret and understand its financial statements, both fund and entity wide, they do no they do not have sufficient experience in preparing those financials in accordance with GAAP.
+While the District's internal accounting personnel have the ability to interpret and understand its financial statements, both fund and entity wide, they do not have sufficient experience in preparing those financials in accordance with GAAP.